 Fill the ellipses with white and leave the remaining shapes as transparent.
 This makes it easy for you to align the objects.

-Put together the objects the way it shown in the following PowerPoint diagram:
+Place the elements in the order shown in the following PowerPoint diagram:

-You need to get the right proportions for the trapeziums and match the length of the ellipses to the two edges of each trapezium.
+For best results, ensure that the trapeziums are proportioned correctly and that the length of the ellipses matches the two edges of each trapezium.

 Now, in the rest of this PowerPoint Tutorial, you’ll learn to color this structure to make it look professional.